The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 The Mediaeval Egyptian Hasidim

-In common parlance in our own day, the term Hasid is most frequently used to indicate a Jew who follows the mesorah (tradition) of a spiritual ‘Rebbe and sometimes, of his Rabbinic dynasty.
+In our own day, the term Hasid is most frequently used to indicate a Jew who follows the mesorah (tradition) of a spiritual ‘Rebbe’, his rabbinic successors, or his genetic descendants.
 The founder or leader of such Hasidic groups is also known as its Tzaddik (Righteous One).
-Most often the term Hasid is used to describe a very religiously observant Jew who also aligns with the Beshtian Hasidic movement of European and Slavic Judaism in the Ashkenazic stream.
-Israel Baal Shem Tov (The ‘BeShT’ 1698-1760) sought to restore the joyful soul of meticulously observant Jewish worship and devotion through song and warm-heartedness, exuberance, and deep meditation.
-In our own day, the term Hasidic Jew is most often applied to Haredi (ultra-orthodox) sectarians, though Neo-Hasidism usually refers to more moderate but nonetheless passionate streams of devotees with an allegiance to the Path of the Baal Shem Tov and his successors.
+In common parlance the term Hasid is often used to describe a very religiously observant Jew who also aligns with the Beshtian Hasidic movement of European and Slavic Judaism in the Ashkenazic stream.
+This form of Hasidic Judaism, founded by Israel Baal Shem Tov (The ‘BeShT’ 1698-1760) sought to restore the joyful soul of meticulously observant Jewish worship and devotion through song and warm-heartedness, exuberance, and deep meditation.
+In our own day, the term Hasidic Jew is most often applied to Haredi (ultra-orthodox) sectarians, though the descriptor "Neo-Hasidic" usually refers to more moderate but nonetheless passionate streams of devotees with an allegiance to the Path of the Baal Shem Tov and his successors.

 R. David tells us that the term hasid is derived from hesed (kindness) and indicates perfect grace and virtue; but he also relates it to the term hasdam [blame] in reference to the ascetic practitioner who despises the sensual and physical in order to seek “solitude and illumination”.
-Our Tariqa regards Khalwa-Hitbodedut [solitary retreat and solitary contemplation] to be our core discipline, and so we are encouraged that Rabbenu David makes such a point of connecting the term hasid to this very practice.
+Our Tariqa regards Khalwa-Hitbodedut [solitary retreat and solitary contemplation] to be our core discipline, and so we are encouraged that, in this manual, Rabbenu David makes a point of connecting the term hasid to this very practice.
 Franz Rosenthal illuminates the relevant passage in the Murshid for us as follows:

 “The third derivation is ... from Hasidah “stork” which is explained as the name of a bird which lives [ya’wa] in deserts and solitudes, and isolates itself from other birds and appears in the inhabited region only at a fixed time of the year.
 Thus the hasid would designate a man who is alone unto himself [munfarid bi-halih], who detaches himself [mutajarrid] from mankind for the purpose of doing his work, who seeks solitude [mustawhis] far from them and shuns them.”[i]